* As an Amazon Associate I earn income from qualifying purchases. Click here for my full Affiliate and Professional Disclosure. *

 Don’t Compromise the Wall Structure

-Construction of a custom horizontal tiled niche involves removal of a section of the wall studs that support your shower wall.
+Construction of a custom horizontal tiled niche involves removing a section of the wall studs that support your shower wall.

 If this procedure is not done correctly by someone qualified, it can seriously compromise the structural integrity of the shower wall.